EMRA / ACEP Medical Student Health Policy Elective in Washington, DC

 This course is designed to provide medical students who intend to enter into Emergency Medicine (EM) with the opportunity to research legislative issues pertinent to the practice of EM, and to gain hands-on experience as an advocate for the profession through interactions with local, state and/or federal legislators.
 Students will work with representatives from ACEP’s Washington, DC office and from their State Chapter office, to determine an appropriate research focus, and to schedule meetings with legislators and their staff members.
-This is intended to be a 1-month/4 week experience, during which 2 weeks will be spent with ACEP’s Washington, DC staff.
-The remaining time should be spent at the student’s home institution working closely with the State Chapter office staff.
+This is intended to be a 4 week in-person experience centered out of ACEP's Washinton, D.C. office.

 ACEP/EMRA 4th year Student members.